Salu-dev/project_planner/README.md

 # Project Planner

 A comprehensive project planning and management app for Frappe/ERPNext that extends the Project module with structured task planning, approval workflows, and Gantt chart visualization.
-This application was developed as part of a technical evaluation for DexQBit.

 ## Overview